jamilcse13/clean_code/readme.md

 # Clean Code
+Code is clean if it can be understood easily – by everyone on the team.
+Clean code can be read and enhanced by a developer other than its original author.
+With understandability comes readability, changeability, extensibility and maintainability.<br/>
+We have tried to discuss on **Clean Code** below. **C#** will be using as coding example.

 ## Why Writing Clean Code Matters
 ### Reasons of Writing Clean Code:
+* 5 reasons to care
   * Reading is harder than writing
   * Technical debt is depressing
   * You're lazy
   * Sloppy = Slow
   * Don't be a verb

 ## Clean Code Principles
 1. Right tool for the job